curiousCATla/NBA-SQL-Project/README.md

 - **Hot streak analysis** — Use the `player_boxscores` table to find the longest consecutive 20+ point games
 - **Team payroll vs. win rate** — Correlate team spending with win percentage across seasons
 - **Streamlit dashboard** — Deploy analyses as an interactive web app

+## What I Learned

+As my second SQL project, I've continued to build my foundation of using SQL to extract, analyze, and present data.
+Working with less refined datasets compared to the Chinook database conditioned me to problem-solving, reorganizing, and discharge undesirable data.
+An important takeaway was learning to identify characteristics of undersampled data and leverage SQL to logically distill the desired dataset.
+This was my first attempt at embedding SQL in Python, using the pandas library to create database, and working with dataframes.
+I learned to align  data type and queries (comparison, trend, distribution, or composition) with the simplest, clearest visual format.
+From my own experience use testing my code, I learned to implement effective feedback loops that account for human errors, such as typos, and improve user experience.